haiwen/seafile-admin-docs/manual/docker/cluster/deploy_seafile_cluster_with_docker.md

 ```

-**Note**: Correctly modify the IP address (Front-End01-IP and Front-End02-IP) of the front-end server in the above configuration file.
+**Note**: Correctly modify the IP address (Front-End01-IP and Front-End02-IP) of the frontend server in the above configuration file.

 **Choose one of the above two servers as the master node, and the other as the slave node.**